• Skip to primary navigation

 Here are a few side dish ideas to help you round out your meal:

-• Refried beans – even though this taco recipe has black beans mixed in with the taco meat, a side of refried black beans or pinto beans is still a great option!
-Top the refried beans with cheese if desired
+• Refried beans: even though this taco recipe has black beans mixed in with the taco meat, a side of refried black beans or pinto beans is still a great option!
+Top the refried beans with cheese if desired.

-• Guacamole – you can never go wrong with guacamole.
-Enjoy with chips or on your taco
+• Guacamole: you can never go wrong with guacamole.
+Enjoy with chips or on your taco.

-• Grilled or roasted vegetables – I know, I know, I’m a vegetable pusher… but adding a side of veggies to your meal is a great way to create a balanced meal.
-Added grilled or roasted bell peppers or zucchini with onions is a great side for tacos
+• Grilled or roasted vegetables: I know, I know, I’m a vegetable pusher… but adding a side of veggies to your meal is a great way to create a balanced meal.
+Added grilled or roasted bell peppers or zucchini with onions is a great side for tacos.

-• Side salad – keep it simple or go elaborate, but having a crunchy side salad alongside your ground turkey and black bean tacos is a nice addition to your meal!
+• Side salad: keep it simple or go elaborate, but having a crunchy side salad alongside your ground turkey and black bean tacos is a nice addition to your meal!

 Other Ways to Use this Turkey Taco Meat with Black Beans

-As noted above, this is a great recipe for meal prepping!
+This is a great recipe for meal prepping!
 You can use this taco filling for all kinds of meals, like:

 • In quesadillas